Computational Indistinguishability between Quantum States and Its Cryptographic Application: An Application to a Quantum Public-Key Cryptosystem

-Section~\ref{sec:property} has shown the useful cryptographic properties of \QSCDFF .
-Founded on these properties, we wish to construct a quantum PKC where the computational hardness of \QSCDFF\ (which can be further reduced to the hardness of GA) guarantees its security.
-We start with an efficient quantum algorithm that generates $\rho_\pi^+$ from $\pi$.
+Section~\ref{sec:property} has shown the three useful cryptographic properties of \QSCDFF .
+Founded on these properties, we wish to construct a quantum PKC whose security is guaranteed by the computational hardness of \QSCDFF\ (which can be further reduced to the hardness of GA).
+As the first step, we give an efficient quantum algorithm that generates $\rho_\pi^+$ from $\pi$.

-\begin{lemma}[$\boldsymbol{\rho_\pi^+}$-Generation Algorithm] There exists a polynomial-time quantum algorithm that, on input $\pi\in {\cal K}_n$, generates the quantum state $\rho_\pi^+$ with probability $1$. \end{lemma} \begin{proof} The desired generation algorithm uses two registers and is given below.
-It is straightforward to verify the correctness of the given algorithm and we omit the correctness proof. \begin{description} \magicwand \item[{\rm (G1)}] Prepare the state $\ket{0}\ket{id}$ in two quantum registers. \item[{\rm (G2)}] Apply the Hadamard transformation to the first register to obtain the state $ \frac{1}{\sqrt{2}}(\ket{0}+\ket{1})\ket{id}. $ \item[{\rm (G3)}] Perform the Controlled-$\pi$ on the both registers and we obtain the state $ \frac{1}{\sqrt{2}}(\ket{0}\ket{id}+\ket{1}\ket{\pi}). $ \item[{\rm (G4)}] Subtract $1$ from the content of the first register exactly when the second register contains $\pi$.
+\begin{lemma}[$\boldsymbol{\rho_\pi^+}$-Generation Algorithm] There exists a polynomial-time quantum algorithm that, on input $\pi\in {\cal K}_n$, generates the quantum state $\rho_\pi^+$ with probability $1$. \end{lemma} \begin{proof} The desired generation algorithm, which is given below, uses two registers.
+Here, we omit the proof of the correctness of the given algorithm because the correctness is obvious from the description of the algorithm. \begin{description} \magicwand \item[{\rm (G1)}] Prepare the state $\ket{0}\ket{id}$ in two quantum registers. \item[{\rm (G2)}] Apply the Hadamard transformation to the first register to obtain the state $ \frac{1}{\sqrt{2}}(\ket{0}+\ket{1})\ket{id}. $ \item[{\rm (G3)}] Perform the Controlled-$\pi$ on the both registers and we then obtain the state $ \frac{1}{\sqrt{2}}(\ket{0}\ket{id}+\ket{1}\ket{\pi}). $ \item[{\rm (G4)}] Subtract $1$ from the content of the first register only when the second register contains $\pi$.
 This process gives rise to the state $ \frac{1}{\sqrt{2}}(\ket{0}\ket{id}+\ket{0}\ket{\pi}). $ \item[{\rm (G5)}] Apply a uniformly random permutation $\sigma$ to the content of the second register from the left.
-The whole quantum system becomes $ \frac{1}{\sqrt{2}}(\ket{0}\ket{\sigma}+\ket{0}\ket{\sigma\pi}). $ \item[{\rm (G6)}] Output the content of the second register. \end{description} \end{proof}
+The whole quantum system then becomes $ \frac{1}{\sqrt{2}}(\ket{0}\ket{\sigma}+\ket{0}\ket{\sigma\pi}). $ \item[{\rm (G6)}] Output the content of the second register, which produces the state $\rho_{\pi}^{+}$ with probability $1$. \end{description} \end{proof}